butler-julie-physics/Machine-Learning-for-Many-Body-Theory/README.md

 # Machine-Learning-for-Many-Body-Theory
-A collection of machine learning codes applied to many-body theory applications
+A collection of machine learning programs for many-body methods